donamin/RL-TD/README.md

 ### Note
 There may be some bugs in the project.
 But I did my best to remove all of them.
-If you find any bugs, please if you let me know.
+If you find any bugs, please let me know.
+Thanks :)

 ### Contact info
 Feel free to contact me if have any comments/questions via Amin.Babadi@yahoo.com